papinet/papiNet-API/README.md

 * `PUT /logistics-delivery-notes/{logisticsDeliveryNoteId}`
 * `POST /logistics-goods-receipts`
 * `PUT /logistics-goods-receipts/{logisticsGoodsReceiptId}`
+* `GET /logistics-delivery-instructions`
+* `GET /logistics-delivery-instructions/{deliveryInstructionId}`

+### Warehouse Logistics Inventory Change Use Case

+The following API endpoints allows a _supplier_ to communicate inventory changes with a _logistics supplier_:

-* `GET /delivery-instructions`
+* `GET /logistics-inventory-changes`
-* `GET /delivery-instructions/{deliveryInstructionId}`
+* `GET /logistics-inventory-changes/{logisticsInventoryChangeId}`
+* `POST /logistics-inventory-changes`

 ## The papiNet API Standard

 The following normative document is available:

-* [`papiNet-API.yaml`](3.0.0/papiNet-API.yaml) the OpenAPI document describing the papiNet API.
+* [`papiNet-API.yaml`](4.0.0/papiNet-API.yaml) the OpenAPI document describing the papiNet API.
 This is the main normative document.

-In addition to these normative documents, we also have a papiNet mock service that provides live responses in line with the scenarios described within the use case documents.
+In addition to these normative documents, papiNet also has a **papiNet stub service** that provides live responses in line with the scenarios described within the use case documents.